 By doing this, it will help us to maintain a safer and more reliable railway for passengers and freight by reducing the number of train services affected by delays and cancellations.

-We would like to thank passengers and lineside neighbours for their continued understanding while this much needed work is carried out.
+We’d like to thank passengers and lineside neighbours for their continued understanding and patience while we carried out the work.

-Over the Christmas period, Network Rail engineers will be undertaking the following track engineering works on the railway:
+Over this period, Network Rail engineers completed the following track engineering works on the railway as part of our railway upgrade plan:

 High Output Track Renewals